Transferable Skills

 1 ECTS (30 learning hours)

-Annually (Spring term)
+Biannually (Spring term)

 Lecturer: Dr. Barbara Hellermann

-Scientific Writing 1
+Scientific Writing Practice 1 - General Principles

 This course is a foundation course in scientific writing skills.
 It offers writers practice in expressing themselves precisely, concisely and, above all, clearly when writing English for scientific purposes.
 Particular attention is paid to Organisation, Flow and Style.
 Participants will receive feedback on their writing and will have the opportunity to edit and improve texts written in English.
 The course serves as preparation for a second course, “Scientific Writing Practice 2: Writing Up Research in English”, which accompanies scientific writers as they produce the individual chapters of a research article in English.